buzzqw/TUS/OBSS/markdown-separati/en/04-ability-scores.md

 - [...]
 The elements that identify charisma are three: the innate nature of heroes and prophets, the ability to instill well-being in others with your mere presence, and a culture that allows you to have a brilliant conversation on any subject.
 (Psycho-Pass)

 Charisma measures your ability to interact effectively with others.
-It includes factors such as confidence and eloquence, can represent a charming or commanding personality.
+It includes factors such as confidence and eloquence and can represent a charming or commanding personality.

 A Charisma check might be required when you try to influence or entertain others, when you try to make an impression or tell a lie, or when you need to navigate a complex social situation.

 The Charisma score influences the number of *guys* you know.
-See I know a guy.....
+See I know a guy....

 Typical situations for using Charisma include attempts to deceive a guard, swindle a merchant, earn money through gambling, pass yourself off as someone else through a disguise, allay someone' \*\*s suspicions with false reassurances, or maintain an impassive face while telling a blatant lie.